The main characters as they appeared during the Nickelodeon era.

 God-Mode Sue: In-universe, Silver Skeeter, much to Doug's annoyance.
 Not to mention Skeeter doesn't get the criticism.

 Graduate from the Story: More or less.
-The last regular episode of the Nickelodeon version has the characters graduating from Bluffington School, though there was also a Christmas Episode that aired six-months later.
+The last regular episode of the Nickelodeon version has the characters graduating from Bluffington School.

 Green Around the Gills: This happens to Doug in "Doug's Fat Cat", after he tastes some not so appetizing cat food to show Stinky just how good it is.
 But he ends up feeling queasy and excuses himself to vomit.